Supporting every student

 Visit NHS Site - NHS out-of-hours services - NHS

 A helpline service run for students by students:

 Visit CHYPS Site City and Hackney Young People’s Service is a service for young people between the age of 11-19 offering advice and support.

 You are not alone, and while friends can be a really good source of advice, guidance and support, please be reassured that there is a network of guidance and support services available to you and for you at school.

-Students with SEND or who experience barriers to learning are supported through tailored intervention from the Renaissance Team to ensure that they take full advantage of all the learning opportunities and experiences available and participate fully in the life of the academy.
+Students with SEND or who experience barriers to learning are supported through tailored intervention from the SEND Team to ensure that they take full advantage of all the learning opportunities and experiences available and participate fully in the life of the academy.